Thirty-fifth government of Israel: Third election – March 2020

-On 8 March 2020, Lieberman gave Gantz his backing to form a new government.
-The next day, the Joint List agreed to work with Gantz and Lieberman to oust Netanyahu.
-Orly Levy announced on 10 March that she would not support a minority government and had left the Labor–Gesher–Meretz alliance.
-Blue and White MKs Zvi Hauser and Yoaz Hendel had previously stated that they would not support a government that relied on the Joint List's support.
-Lieberman and Labor party leader Amir Peretz also reaffirmed on 11 March that an alliance with the Joint List would not change their party's position on forming a political alliance with Gantz.
-The elected MKs were sworn in on 16 March 2020.
+Following the 2020 election in March, several parties supported Gantz in forming a new government, including Avigdor Lieberman of Yisrael Beiteinu on 8 March and the Joint List on 9 March.
+However, Orly Levy announced on 10 March that she would not support a minority government and left the Labor–Gesher–Meretz alliance over this.
+Similarly, Blue and White MKs Zvi Hauser and Yoaz Hendel had previously stated that they would not support a government that relied on the Joint List's support.
+There were reports on 10 March that Gantz was planning to form a minority government by 23 March.
+On 11 March, Lieberman and Labor party leader Amir Peretz reaffirmed that an alliance with the Joint List would not change their party's position on forming a political alliance with Gantz.

 On 15 March, Israeli President Reuven Rivlin announced that he had asked Gantz to form the new government after Gantz received support from 61 of the 120 MKs.

-Prior to the election, Gantz vowed to form a government that would not include Netanyahu.
-However, after the election and with the outbreak of the COVID-19 pandemic, Gantz reversed his stance and announced he was willing to support an emergency coalition with Netanyahu.
-On 21 March, Netanyahu announced negotiations were completed for a national unity government with a rotating prime ministership where Netanyahu served first, to later be replaced by Gantz, though Gantz denied this and claimed negotiations were still ongoing.
+The elected MKs were sworn in the next day on the 16th.

 Speakership constitutional crisis

 Speaker Yuli Edelstein had held the job since 2013 and kept his job throughout the interim Knessets of 2019.
 He refused to leave this time and shut down the body as soon as it was sworn in.
 Edelstein proposed that left and right coalitions hold equal numbers of members in the parliamentary committees with Likud chairpersons, but the opposition refused.
 They then went to the courts to force the assembly to reopen, in which they were successful.

 On 23 March, the Supreme Court of Israel unanimously ruled that Edelstein should hold a vote on his replacement as Speaker, criticizing him for defying a previous non-binding ruling by the court advising him to do so.
 Rather than comply, Edelstein stepped down as the Speaker of the Knesset on 25 March, the first time that a speaker has unilaterally resigned.
 The court subsequently ruled later on 25 March that Amir Peretz, as the most senior member of the Knesset, would be granted the authority to convene the Knesset for a vote on a new speaker.
 Gantz then announced that he would stand as a candidate for speaker, resulting in a split of the Blue and White coalition as well as announcements of a deal in which he would serve as speaker until a unity government is formed under Netanyahu, and then would serve as defense minister in the unity government until replacing Netanyahu as prime minister in September 2021.

-On 26 March, Meir Cohen withdrew his candidacy as speaker and the Knesset elected Gantz as speaker.
+On 26 March, Meir Cohen withdrew his candidacy to avoid competing with Gantz.
+Later that day, MKs elected Gantz as the new Speaker of the Knesset by a margin of 74–18 with support from Likud, while Yesh Atid, Labor and Yisrael Beitenu MKs boycotted the vote.